 The following criteria are required in order to receive academic credit for an internship:

-- Internships must be directly related to your major, incorporate coursework learning, and require higher-level reasoning skills.
+- Internships must be directly related to a student’s major, incorporate coursework learning, and require higher-level reasoning skills.

-- Internships must be completed within the semester you are registered.
+- Internships must be completed within the semester a student is registered.

 - Interns must have an employer supervisor to train, mentor, and evaluate them.